SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

  - `Input`: Toehold switch sequence(s) in FASTA format.
  - `Output`: Predicted dynamic range(s) of given toehold switch sequence(s)
  - `Usage`: sh ./toehold_efficacy_predict.sh Input_Seq_File

-The Input_Seq_File can contain multiple
+    The script can be operated in *`batch` mode* by providing an `Input_Seq_File` with multiple toehold switch sequences.
+The dynamic ranges of all the toeholds are then predicted.

 ### Requirements: